-Pitch 4-H grants and loans are available to active 4-H members in Maine.
+Pitch 4-H grants are made available to active 4-H members in Maine.

-The Maine 4-H Youth Trustees in partnership with an anonymous donor are launching a new grant/loan program for currently enrolled 4-H members.
+The Maine 4-H Youth Trustees in partnership with an anonymous donor are offering a grant program for currently enrolled 4-H members.
 The funding will support new small business ideas, new agricultural projects, and/or a new innovative project within 4-H. For a more detailed description, please refer to the application.
 Funding is available for up to $500.

 Please review descriptions of the following funding opportunities provided by the Maine 4-H Foundation.
 Apply for the one(s) most relevant to your project / aspirations.
 If you have any questions, please contact us before applying.

 Post-Secondary Education Scholarships: These scholarships are available to participants in the 4-H Program, pursuing higher education.
 Deadlines: March 6, 2015 to UMaine Extension county office; March 13, 2015 to Maine 4-H Foundation.

 - Maine 4-H Foundation Post-Secondary Education Scholarships (Word) — descriptions

 - Application Form (Word) for the following scholarships: